thewtex/kitware-techlunch-docker/README.rst

    technologies.
 2) Give an introduction to basic Docker concepts.
-3) Go through examples that demonstrate when and how it is advantageous to take advange of this tool.
+3) Go through examples that demonstrate when and how it is advantageous to take advantage of this tool.

 Run the Presentation Live, Locally